0xd34df00d/lcss/src/text/plugins/plugins-auscrie.md

 ---

-Auscrie makes screenshots of LeechCraft window and allows to upload or save them.
+Auscrie allows one to take screenshots of the LeechCraft windows or the whole desktop and share or save them.

 Features
 --------